AnmolS99/Chess-AI/README.md

 This was a challenging but fun project!
 Implementing chess and testing the chess engine was more time consuming than first expected.

+As a side note: I use Github Copilot in my daily work, but decided to disable it for this project.
+It undoubtebly made this project last longer, but I felt that I got a better grasp of the chess engine and AI algorithms when I had to implement and debug them on my own.

 Through this project I have gotten a glimpse of the vast field of chess programming.
 It was also nice to refresh my knowledge on the minimax algorithm with alpha-beta pruning, and also implement enhancement such as move ordering 😄

-All in all it was rewarding (and a bit sad) to create an AI that is better than me at chess.
+All in all it was very rewarding (and a bit sad) to create an AI that is better than me at chess.

 ## Future work 🚀